Electricity sector in the Philippines: La Electricista

 La Electricista, founded in 1892, was the very first electric company to provide electricity in Manila.
-It built the first electric generating plant in the country, the Central Power Plant, on Calle San Sebastian (now R. Hidalgo) in Manila City.
+It built the first electric generating plant in the country, the Central Power Plant, on Calle San Sebastian (now R. Hidalgo) in Manila.

 Meralco

 Meralco was established as the Manila Electric Railroad and Light Company in 1903.
 It was created to provide light and an electric railway system to Manila.

 During World War II the transportation infrastructure of Meralco was destroyed and instead of rebuilding the railway, the company focused its efforts onto its electric services.

-During the 1960s a group of Filipino investors led by Eugenio Lopez Sr. bought Meralco from the American investors.
-Meralco proceeded to expand during this time period, it was also during this period that Meralco became the very first billion peso company in the Philippines.
+During the 1960s, a group of Filipino investors led by Eugenio Lopez Sr. bought Meralco from its American investors.
+Meralco proceeded to expand during this time, it was also during this period that Meralco became the very first billion peso company in the Philippines.